ryanseys/rusty/README.md

 - Timing includes process startup time for Ruby
 - AI comparison requires a running Ollama instance
 - Falls back to simple comparison if Ollama is unavailable
+- MCP server mode uses JSON for all communication
+- Server responses are line-delimited JSON objects